djalbat/sufficient/README.md

 ## Invoking controller methods

 Aside from being required above, the controller should only be required, and therefore its methods only invoked, from view classes.
 And from within these classes controller methods should only be referenced at runtime and not compile time, so to speak.
-Remember that they are assigned dynamically after the view has been created and will therefore not be available when this happens.
-For example:
+Remember that they are assigned dynamically after the view has been created and will therefore not be available until after this happens.
+For example, the following will work because the `controller.resetPassword()` method is called from within the body of the `clickHandler()` method:

 ```js
 class ResetPasswordButton extends Element {